knpuniversity/symfony2-rest/knpu/episode3/conditionally-embedding-relations.md

 above `username`.

 Back in `Programmer.php`, remove the "groups" code temporarily and refresh.
 Ok good, *only* the `username` is showing.
-Put that "groups" code back and try again.
-Ok great: the `user` is gone: it's now serializing *only* the fields in the `Default` group, which does *not* include the `user` property.
+Put that "groups" code back.

 ## Setting the SerializationGroup

-Ok... so now, how can we serialize a different set of groups?
+Ok... so now, how can we serialize a specific set of groups?
 To answer that, open `ProgrammerController` and find `showAction`.
 Follow `createApiResponse` into the `BaseController` and find `serialize`.
 When we serialize, we create this `SerializationContext`, which holds a few options for serialization.
 Honestly, there's not much you can control